 With the exception of RAM memory, the requirements for a SystemWeaver server is very lean, easily satisfied by any modern hardware.

 Installation Disk Size

 The actual software needs 100MB of disk space.

 Data Disk Size

-The SystemWeaver server can run on any CPU, but needs at least 2 cores to function well.
-Four is recommended.
-More than 4 is mostly a waste.
+The SystemWeaver server can run on any CPU, but needs 2 cores to function.
+At least 8 is recommended.

 What is important for maximal performance is single core performance.
 So if optimizing, go for CPUs with high single core performance rather than CPUs with many cores.

 If you want to use the file repository feature, i.e., the ability to add attachments to items and issues, you'll need disk space for this.
 The attachments are not stored in the main database but rather in a separate, single sqlite database or in a dedicated file structure (the later is recommended).
 Regardless of which option is selected, the repository must reside on local disk on the same server machine that is running the SystemWeaver server executable.
 The size needed depends entirely on how many and how large of files your users will put into the system.
 This can be everything from 10MB to terabytes.
 We recommend 300 GB of free disc space.
 If you predict that this will be an often-used feature, we recommend that you put this on a partition were you can increase as the needs of the users increase.